indimail/indimail-virtualdomains/.github/README-indimail.md

 # echo "1" > /service/qmail-smtpd.25/variables/MAKESEEKABLE
 ```

 Now qmail-multi(8) will pass every mail will pass through bogofilter before it passes to qmail-queue(8).
-You can refer to Chapter **IndiMail Queue Mechanism**, look at the picture to understand how it works. bogofilter(1) will add X-Bogosity in each and every mail.
+You can refer to chapter [IndiMail Queue Mechanism](#indimail-queue-mechanism) and look at the picture to understand how it works. bogofilter(1) will add X-Bogosity in each and every mail.
 A spam mail will have the value `Yes` along with a probabality number (e.g. 0.999616 below).
 You can configure bogofilter in /etc/indimail/bogofilter.cf.
 The SMTP logs will also have lines having this X-Bogosity field.
-A detailed mechanism is depicted pictorially in the chapter **Virus Scanning using QHPSI**
+A detailed mechanism is depicted pictorially in the chapter [Virus Scanning using QHPSI](#virus-scanning-using-qhpsi).

 ```
 X-Bogosity: Yes, spamicity=0.999616, cutoff=9.90e-01, ham_cutoff=0.00e+00, queueID=6cs66604wfk,
 ```

 The method describe above is a global SPAM filter.
 It will happen for all users, unless you use something like **envrules** to unset **SPAMFILTER** environment variable.
 You can use **envrules** to set **SPAMFILTER** for few specific email addresses.
-You can refer to the chapter on **Envrules** for more details.
+You can refer to the chapter [Envrules](#envrules) for more details.

 There is another way you can do spam filtering - during local delivery (you could do for remote delivery, but what would be the point?).
 IndiMail allows you to call an external program during local/remote delivery by settting **QMAILLOCAL** / **QMAILREMOTE** environment variable.
 You could use any method to call bogofilter (either directly in *filterargs* control file, or your own script).
 You can see a Pictorial representation of how this happens. ![LocalFilter](indimail_spamfilter_local.png)

 You can also use vcfilter(1) to set up a filter that will place your spam emails in a designated folder for SPAM.
-Refer to the chapter **Writing Filters for IndiMail** for more details.
+Refer to the chapter [Writing Filters for IndiMail](#writing-filters-for-indiMail) for more details.

 # SPAM Control using badip control file